cakephp/docs/en/orm.rst

     use Cake\ORM\TableRegistry;

-    // Now $articles is an instance of our ArticlesTable class.
+    // $articles is an instance of our ArticlesTable class.
-    // Prior to 3.6 use TableRegistry::get('Articles')
     $articles = TableRegistry::getTableLocator()->get('Articles');

 Now that we have a concrete table class, we'll probably want to use a concrete